Best Les Paul for Metal

 The reason the Gibson Les Paul kicks so much metal butt has to do with the design of the guitar.
 These guitars feature necks and bodies made from mahogany.
 Mahogany is a deep, resonant, rich tonewood that gives the guitar its low-end thump.
 Gibson then adds a maple cap to the body to help add back some high-end response and articulation.

-So, my advice is this: If you are into metal, consider the 2017 Gibson Les Paul Studio T. We never know when Gibson is going to get clever again and start swapping out pickups in their new models, so grab one while you can!
+So, my advice is this: If you are into metal, consider the Gibson Les Paul Studio.

 Gibson Les Paul Standard

-So, if Gibson makes the top choice for heavy metal, shouldn’t you just drop the cash on a Les Paul Standard?
+So, if Gibson is such a great choice for heavy metal, shouldn’t you just drop the cash on a Les Paul Standard?
 It is, after all, the flagship of Gibson’s lineup.

 If you have the cash to drop, that is certainly an option.
 However, what you really need to consider is whether the differences between the Les Paul Standard and Studio are worth the price difference.